Logotyp Jordbruksverket

 Rules for producing or trading with fruit and berry plants with CAC quality

 Plants with CAC quality meet certain minimum quality requirements and requirements relating to the absence of pests.
-The plants are primarily sold to individuals.
+The plants are primarily sold to non-professional users.
 If you produce fruit and berry plants with CAC quality, you are responsible for ensuring that the plants are healthy and of sufficient quality.
 You can find the rules that apply to your production in the guidelines for the production of CAC material.
-We will then carry out inspections at your business, among other things to ensure that you are carrying out your own checks, and that your production meets the requirements.
-Varieties of CAC quality must also be included in an official list of varieties within the EU, usually the EU variety list FRUMATIS or the Swedish list of varieties.
+We will carry out inspections of your enterprise, to ensure that you are carrying out your own checks, and that your production meets the requirements.

-Rules for selling fruit and berry plants to private consumers
+Rules for selling fruit and berry plants to non-professional users

 The plants shall